user00011001/Mach-Zehnder-Interferometer-Simulation/README.md

-# Mach-Zehnder Interferometer Simulation
+# Quantum Interference Simulation

-This Python program simulates a Mach-Zehnder interferometer with two input modes and two output modes using the Strawberry Fields library.
-The user can choose the phase settings for each mode and the initial state preparation.
+This Python script simulates quantum interference using the Strawberry Fields library.
+It allows users to explore the effects of different phase settings and displacement amplitudes on the photon number distribution in a two-mode quantum system.

 ## Requirements